MaximeRedstone/UnstructuredCAE-DA/README.md

 -**LocalisationResults** contains visualisation of localisation clustering procedure

+-**Results** contains a handful of results for various Data Assimilation background states, using different models and localised nodes

 -**data**, **train**, **nn**, **AEs**, **settings**, **VarDA**, **utils**, **ML_utils** are taken from https://github.com/julianmack/Data_Assimilation with modifications to fit our extensions.

 # Running